FernandoBasso/dev-how-to/docs/programming/guards-early-returns-to-unnest-code-from-conditionals.md

 ---
-title: Guards and Early Returns | Programming
+title: Code Guards Early Returns to Unnest Code from Conditionals | Programming
 description: Notes, tips and examples of using the concept or early returns to avoid nesting the main logic of your functions and methods.
 ---

 # Unnest Logic From Inside Conditions

+## Introduction
 We can combine _code guards_ with _early returns_ to avoid nesting logic inside conditions, making use of the so called *early returns*.

 For example, instead of this: